 Type of Securities: In banking business, the security, or collateral, consists of assets, property, deposits or valuables held as guarantee against a credit or a loan.
 Type of security helps in the analysis of the quality of advances of the banking system.
 A list of classification of securities has been prepared as per international classification that can be seen under the tables of advances classified by securities in the statistical tables.
+Some enhancements were made to this list in December 2019 in the heading of "Fixed Assets/Machinery".

 Category of Borrowers: Borrowers are first classified on the basis of non-resident and domestic constituents.
 The latter is then further classified into government, non-financial public sector enterprises, non-bank financial companies, private sector (business), trust funds & non-profit institutions, personal and others.
+As with deposits, the group "Private Sector (Business)" has been further classified into various subgroups based on ISIC 4.0.